Best Things to Do In Sorrento With Kids

 Pompeii with Mount Vesuvius in the background| ©Antonio Campoy

-Children's energy is intense, but short-lived, so I suggest you take one day at a time to see every site Sorrento has to offer.
-You can even plan to visit three sites, but they have to be very close together and short and enjoyable so the kids don't get desperate.
-You have the option of visiting Piazza Tasso, the Cathedral of Sorrento and a last walk in the Vallone dei Mulini.
+Children's energy is intense but short-lived, so I suggest you take one day at a time to see everything Sorrento has to offer.
+You can even plan to visit three places, but they should be very close to each other and enjoyable and short visits so that the children don't get restless.
+You can visit Piazza Tasso, Sorrento Cathedral and take a final stroll in the Vallone dei Mulini.

-I know that time is always short, but remember that children do not go at the same pace as you.
-They go through peaks of hyperactive euphoria to moments of sleepiness and sheer exhaustion, so make a schedule that suits them.
-Enjoy and don't rush the journey.
+I know that time is always pressing, but remember that children don't go at the same pace as you.
+They go from peaks of hyperactive excitement to moments of sleepiness and exhaustion, so you need to make a schedule that suits them.
+Enjoy yourselves and don't rush the trip.

-The best thing to do is to intersperse the days: take a day to visit Pompeii on one of the tours from Sorrento with the kids; relax while strolling along Sorrento's beaches or hang out by the hotel pool playing with the little ones.
-The next day you can go to Naples to visit the Catacombs of San Gennaro to teach them about history or you can also take a boat trip along the Sorrento coast, something the kids will love, especially if the water splashes along the way.
+It's best to mix up your days: take a day to visit Pompeii on one of the tours from Sorrento with the kids; relax while strolling along the beaches of Sorrento or stay at the hotel pool playing with the little ones.
+The next day, you can go to Naples to visit the Catacombs of San Gennaro to teach them some history, or you can take a boat trip along the Sorrento coast, which the children will love, especially if the water splashes them on the way.

-4. Take advantage of reduced fares and discounts for children under 7 years old
+4. Take advantage of reduced rates and discounts for children under 7 years old

 In Capri| ©VV Nincic